godaai/scale-py/ch-intro/performance-metrics.md

 Traditional high-performance computing often uses FLOPS (Floating Point Operations per Second) to measure the performance of software and hardware.

 :::{note}
 Floating-point numbers refer to decimal numbers represented by a certain number of bits in a computer.
 The more bits used, the more accurate and precise the values, but the higher the computational cost.
 The Institute of Electrical and Electronics Engineers (IEEE) has defined the representation of 16-bit floating-point numbers (FP16), 32-bit floating-point numbers (FP32), and 64-bit floating-point numbers (FP64) in computers.
-Most scientific computing tasks require FP64, while tasks like deep learning only need FP32, FP16, or even lower precision.
-It is important to specify whether FLOPS is calculated using FP32 or FP64 precision, as different hardware can provide significantly different FP32 and FP64 computational capabilities.
+Most scientific computing tasks require FP64, while tasks like deep learning only need FP32, FP16, or even lower precisions.
+It is important to specify whether FLOPS is based on FP32 or FP64 precision, as different hardware can provide significantly different FP32 and FP64 computational capabilities.
 :::

 FLOPS refers to the number of floating-point operations that can be completed per second.
 For example, if performing an $n$-dimensional vector addition: $a + b$, the number of floating-point calculations required is $n$.
 Dividing the number of floating-point calculations by time gives the FLOPS.

-The FLOPS metric depends on both hardware performance and software/algorithm design.
-As mentioned in {numref}`thread-process`, thread safety is a concern, and {numref}`serial-parallel` describes the task distribution process.
-If the software algorithm design is not optimal and a large amount of computational resources are idle, the FLOPS of the application may be low.
+The FLOPS metric depends on both hardware performance and algorithm design.
+As mentioned in {numref}`thread-process`, thread safety is a concern, and task scheduling in {numref}`serial-parallel` also counts.
+If the algorithm design is not optimal and a large amount of computational resources are idle, the FLOPS of the application may be low.

 ## Speedup Ratio